Ozymadias/Battleships/README.md

 Results of each salvo will be displayed when both players finished firing their shots.
 Salvo counter will reduce every time you lose a mast.

+Game ends when one of players lose all ships.

 ## Built With

 * [IntelliJ Idea](https://www.jetbrains.com/idea)